sklyarov1998/demo-project/README.md

 The repo runs a workflow triggered by a commit to the main branch.
 For the workflow to complete successfully set a Docker Hub account and create a PAT.
 Set DOCKERHUB_TOKEN and DOCKERHUB_USERNAME secrets in your GitHub repo.
 For more detailed instructions access https://docs.docker.com/build/ci/github-actions/ .

+U can run a deployment set using the built image from the Docker Hub.
+You are required to have Docker and Kubernetes installed.

+Run the following command to deploy the set:

+kubectl create -f app-deployment.yaml

-Run following commands to clone the repo :<br>
+Run following commands to clone the repo :

 mkdir ~/demo-project<br>
 cd ~/demo-project<br>